pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"not-callable"+OR+"E1102")

 ### [E1111](#E1111) (assignment-from-no-return)<a name="E1111"></a>
-Assigning to function call which doesn't return
+Assigning to function call which doesn't return.

 Used when an assignment is done on a function call but the inferred function doesn't return anything.

 **:x: Incorrect code**